Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 (Image credit: Derrek Lee / Android Central)

-• New Galaxy AI drawing features can be fun.
+• New Galaxy AI drawing features can be fun, with nice upgrades to previous features.

 • The Galaxy Z Flip 6 will receive seven years of software updates.

-The Galaxy Z Flip 6 runs One UI 6.1.1 out of the box, which comes with some new Galaxy AI features.
-I'm both impressed and perplexed by some of the image-generation features, like Drawing Assist, which is truly fascinating and will not only add some fairly realistic and amusing images to your photos via Sketch to Image but will also turn your doodles into entertaining "works of art" that only a mother could love.
+The Galaxy Z Flip 6 was launched with One UI 6.1.1 based on Android 14 out of the box, which came with some new Galaxy AI features.
+This includes features like Drawing Assist, which is a lot of fun to use and will not only add some fairly realistic and amusing images to your photos via Sketch to Image but will also turn your doodles into entertaining "works of art" that only a mother could love.

 Generative AI drawing of R2-D2 on the Samsung Galaxy Z Flip 6